 Manufacturers provide a measure of power you should expect from a range hood in terms of cubic feet per minute (CFM).
 This means that a more powerful range hood will be more effective at its job based on the CFM range.
-This article looks at what makes a good CFM for a range hood and the reason why it is important when purchasing a new range hood.

 Factors That Determine a Good CFM Range Hood